newrelic/terraform-provider-newrelic/website/docs/r/cloud_azure_integrations.html.markdown

 * `vms` - (Optional) Azure VMs.
 See [Integration blocks](#integration-blocks) below for details.
 * `vpn_gateway` - (Optional) Azure VPN Gateway.
 See [Integration blocks](#integration-blocks) below for details.

-The following arguments/integration blocks are intended to be used with a minimum metrics polling interval of 1800 seconds
+The following arguments/integration blocks are intended to be used with a minimum `metrics_polling_interval` of 1800 seconds.

 * `storage` - (Optional) for Azure Storage.
 See [Integration blocks](#integration-blocks) below for details.

-The following arguments/integration blocks are intended to be used with a minimum metrics polling interval of 3600 seconds
+The following arguments/integration blocks are intended to be used with a minimum `metrics_polling_interval` of 3600 seconds.

 * `cost_management` - (Optional) Azure Cost Management.
 See [Integration blocks](#integration-blocks) below for details.
 * `maria_db` - (Optional) Azure MariaDB.
 See [Integration blocks](#integration-blocks) below for details.